 Live Streaming is one of the most challenging aspects that CDN covers.
 The latency (the time it takes to transmit from one user to another)slows down your user experience.
 For Example, if you are giving an online session on your website, then CDN provides you with a less delayed transmission of your video content across the globe.

 CDN makes your site available from everywhere, anytime with their local Points of Presence (PoPs).
 The PoP is the point of presence where we can access the data centers.
 CDNetworks has 200 points of presence in 200 countries which ensures you quick delivery of services.

 Rather than you go for buying the heavy servers and architecture, CDN will reduce your headache by providing cost-effective and efficient package plans.

 Selecting CDN Providers

-Although CDN provides you better and integrated security, all your content is being dealing by the CDN, but on the other side, make sure
+Although CDN provides you with better and integrated security, all your content is being dealt with by the CDN, but on the other side, make sure

 - Can’t hurt your performance.

 - Don’t place most confidential data files over your CDN like credit card details of your customers or administrative sensitive data.